crate/pytest-cratedb/README.rst

 Migration Notes
 ===============
 This package, `pytest-cratedb`_ is a drop-in replacement for its predecessor package `pytest-crate`_.
-It is recommended to uninstall the latter package before install the newer one in your Python environment.
+It is recommended to uninstall pytest-crate before installing pytest-cratedb in your Python environment.

 Documentation and Help
 ======================